starch-uk/sca-extra/README.md

 2. **Configure `code-analyzer.yml`**
    - Create or update `code-analyzer.yml` in your project root
-   - Add rulesets, configure properties, and disable default rules as needed
+   - Add rulesets and disable default rules as needed
    - See [Configuring code-analyzer.yml](#configuring-code-analyzeryml) for detailed instructions

 3. **Run the analyzer**